What requirements must natural ingredients for health products comply with to be allowed on the European market?

 - Visit the EPing website for an overview of country-specific measures that could affect the trade of natural ingredients for health products and that differ from the international standards.
 You can also find a list of contact persons per country appointed by the World Trade Organisation (WTO) here.

-Mandatory requirements for food supplements
+Mandatory legal requirements for food supplements

 If your natural ingredients are used in food supplements, you must be compliant with EU food supplement legislation and the European General Food Law.
 Compliance is essential; non-compliance will result in your natural ingredients not entering the European market.